Jaffer-sadiq/dp-300-database-administrator/Instructions/Labs/01-provision-sql-vm.md

     - **Virtual machine name:**  azureSQLServerVM
     - **Region:** &lt;your local region, same as the selected region for your resource group&gt;
     - **Availability Options:** No infrastructure redundancy required
-    - **Image:** Free SQL Server License: SQL 2019 Developer on Windows Server 2022 - Gen1
+    - **Image:** Free SQL Server License: SQL server 2019 Developer on Windows Server 2022 - Gen1
     - **Azure spot instance:** No (unchecked)
     - **Size:** Standard *D2s_v3* (2 vCPUs, 8 GiB memory).
 You may need to select the "See all sizes" link to see this option)
     - **Administrator account username:** sqladmin